Sodium hypochlorite: From hypochlorous acid and soda

-From ozone and salt

-Sodium hypochlorite can be easily produced for research purposes by reacting ozone with salt.

-NaCl + O3 → NaClO + O2

-This reaction happens at room temperature and can be helpful for oxidizing alcohols.

 Packaging and sale

 Household bleach sold for use in laundering clothes is a 3–8% solution of sodium hypochlorite at the time of manufacture.
 Strength varies from one formulation to another and gradually decreases with long storage.
 Sodium hydroxide is usually added in small amounts to household bleach to slow down the decomposition of NaClO.

 Domestic use patio blackspot remover products are ~10% solutions of sodium hypochlorite.

 A 10–25% solution of sodium hypochlorite is, according to Univar's safety sheet, supplied with synonyms or trade names bleach, Hypo, Everchlor, Chloros, Hispec, Bridos, Bleacol, or Vo-redox 9110.

-A 12% solution is widely used in waterworks for the chlorination of water, and a 15% solution is more commonly used for disinfection of waste water in treatment plants.
-Sodium hypochlorite can also be used for point-of-use disinfection of drinking water, taking 0.2-2 mg of sodium hypochlorite per liter of water.
+A 12% solution is widely used in waterworks for the chlorination of water, and a 15% solution is more commonly used for disinfection of wastewater in treatment plants.
+Sodium hypochlorite can also be used for point-of-use disinfection of drinking water, taking 0.2–2 mg of sodium hypochlorite per liter of water.

 Dilute solutions (50 ppm to 1.5%) are found in disinfecting sprays and wipes used on hard surfaces.